kgateway-dev/kgateway/docs/content/gloo_integrations/service_mesh/gloo_istio_mtls.md

 Please note that if you are running Kubernetes > 1.12 in Minikube, you may run into several issues later on when installing Istio in SDS mode.
 This mode requires the projection of the istio-token service account tokens into volumes.
-We recommend installing Istio in a cluster on which has this feature turned on by default (for example, GKE).
+We recommend installing Istio in a cluster which has this feature turned on by default (for example, GKE).

 ### Step 1 - Install Istio